Self-interaction and transport of solvated electrons in molten salts: Introduction

 It is thus expected that the EXX would quantitatively alter the charge transport properties of an ionic system containing solvated electrons, as the latter tend to be more localized and their interaction with the ionic species becomes more pronounced.
-However, in this article we show how the electrical conductivity of non-stoichiometric molten salts remains separately determined by a purely ionic contribution and one uniquely due to the excess electrons' dynamics, the cross contribution still being zero.
-At the same time, we demonstrate that the effect of including EXX is observed primarily when examining average structural and electronic properties, rather than instantaneous quantities, emphasizing the role of dynamics as an essential tool for understanding the differences between the two functionals also on structural properties.
+Focusing on the paradigmatic case of non-stoichiometric molten salts, we show how the electrical conductivity remains separately determined by a purely ionic contribution and one uniquely due to the excess electrons' dynamics, the cross contribution still being vanishingly small.
+At the same time, we demonstrate that the effect of EXX is observed primarily when examining average structural and electronic properties, rather than instantaneous quantities.